afff lawsuitafff lawsuitafff lawsuit

 Base water systems continue to be tested but just about every US military base tested extremely high for AFFF contaminated drinking water.
 Navy and Air Force bases tend to have the worst contamination concentrations in their drinking water systems, but there are also many Army bases and National Guard facilities with extremely contaminated water supplies.
 You can see which bases tested the highest for toxic PFAS compounds HERE.

-The main PFAS chemical compounds in AFFF that are known to cause cancer are PFOA (perfluorooctanoic acid) and PFOS (perfluorooctane sulfonate).
+The main PFAS chemical compounds in AFFF that have scientifically been linked to causing cancer and certain other severe illnesses are PFOA (perfluorooctanoic acid) and PFOS (perfluorooctane sulfonate).

-Currently, the science has conclusively tied the following cancers to toxic PFOA and PFOS consumption:
+Currently, the science has tied the following cancers and illnesses to toxic PFOA and PFOS consumption which are being tried in the current AFFF lawsuit:

 • Testicular cancer